StephenGunn/jovian/src/content/posts/making-an-interactive-obs-overlay-with-cloudflare-durable-objects-and-svelte.md

-The cool thing about this project is that it deploys entirely to Cloudflare Workers, with [Durable Objects](https://developers.cloudflare.com/durable-objects/) maintaining state for each stream.
+The cool thing about this project is that it deploys entirely to Cloudflare Workers, with [Durable Objects](https://developers.cloudflare.com/durable-objects/) maintaining state for each `room`.
 This means you can have as many separate overlays as you need (one per stream/channel), with each getting its own isolated instance that automatically scales with demand.
 No servers to maintain, no infrastructure headaches - just push your code and Cloudflare handles the rest.

+> note: I'm using Websocket Hibernation on this project, which should mean that this
+> project will cost next to nothing to host.

 The real magic happens in how we'll connect the Stream Deck to our overlay through HTTP endpoints that instantly broadcast changes via WebSockets - giving you a professional